 One of the biggest wildlife conservation challenges that have emerged in recent times is climate change.
 With greenhouse gases exploding like never before, weather patterns have gone for a toss.
 Extreme summers and scanty rainfall have disturbed the ecology.

 Stringent penalties and long prison sentences are necessary to stop these bloody trades.
-Until then, wildlife trafficking will continue to wipe out the world’s most precious species, and devastating environments and local economies.
+Until then, wildlife trafficking will continue to wipe out the world’s most precious species, and devastate environments and local economies.

 Government has to increase the sensitization of humans towards wildlife conservation, for this, they need to have a well-equipped team who understand the attributes of wildlife.
 Nurturing students in wildlife management can play an important role.
-Wildlife management is hands-on field studies that give knowledge of zoology, botany, geography, mathematics, etc.
+Wildlife management is a hands-on field study that gives knowledge of zoology, botany, geography, mathematics, etc.

 Though climate change is mentioned as one of the wildlife conservation challenges, the irony is reforestation and addressing forest conservation can play a major role in reducing the impact of climate change.